 Some of the vehicles sold at police auto auctions are retired and obsoleted police vehicles.
 When police departments elect to upgrade the fleet, they send the cars to auction and the winning bids are usually far below the value of the car.

 When thinking about the purchase of a police car, some of us will naturally reflect on the memory of Jake & Elwood; the Bluesmobile.
 It was old, dirty, beaten, and worn but today’s police cars are very different.
 Many police vehicles have upgraded features such as safety features, performance upgrades, and suspension modifications.
-They have all been well maintained and most of them are in perfect working order when sent to the auction.
+They are typically well-maintained and most of them are in decent working order when sent to the auction.
+However, these old police cruisers often have high mileage on the odometer.